HandBrake/HandBrake-docs/source/docs/en/1.9.0/technical/audio-codecs.markdown

     -   This is not the same as Passthru.
 You can encode any audio track to AC3.

--   Flac 16 and 24bit (FFmpeg)
+-   Flac 16 and 24bit (FFmpeg):

     -   Lossless audio compression.

-    -   Available in MKV files.

     -   It is not currently possible to passthru the compression level to the ffmpeg encoder which is currently defaulted to "5"

+ -   ALAC 16 and 24bit:

+    -   Lossless audio compression.